Transport mode refers to the way in which passengers and/or goods can be transported.

 - powered two-wheelers;

 The modal split of transport describes the relative share of each mode of transport, for example by road, rail or sea.
 It is based on passenger-kilometres (p-km) for passenger transport and tonne-kilometres (t-km) for freight or goods transport.
 The modal split is usually defined for a specific geographic area and/or time period.

 In practice, an analysis of the modal split may exclude certain modes of transport.
-For example, the analysis may be limited to inland transport and therefore exclude sea transport.
+For example, the analysis may be limited to inland transport and therefore exclude sea transport and air transport.